astroport-fi/asteroid-protocol/spec/cosmos-inscriptions-implementation.md

 What we aim to support in the MVP:

-1. NFTs (minting, tradding and transfers)
+1. NFTs (minting, trading and transfers)
 2. Arbitrary data such as images, websites, audio files, etc.

 What we'd like to support in the near future: